-It sets out Skills for Logistics Ltd Slavery and Human Trafficking Policy statement for this financial year, month ending March 2020.
+It sets out the Skills for Logistics Ltd Slavery and Human Trafficking Policy statement.

-Skills for Logistics Limited is a not-for-profit logistics organisation that is listed under the holding company, The Skills Group Limited.
-Skills for Logistics Ltd are an End-Point Assessment Organisation for the logistics and distribution industry.
+Skills for Logistics Limited is a not-for-profit logistics organisation listed under the holding company, The Skills Group Limited.
+Skills for Logistics Ltd is an End-Point Assessment Organisation (EPAO) for the logistics, transport, and supply chain sectors.
 We also offer consultancy and technology & attraction solutions.

-The company has its head office in Bristol with assessors and contractors located throughout the UK.
-The organisation can also deal with contracts outside of the UK, using its UK based staff to stop the risk of modern slavery & human trafficking in countries that are at higher risk.
-Our staff are not in any category which is generally seen as a vulnerable to modern slavery in the UK.
+The company has its head office in Bristol with assessors and contractors throughout the UK.
+The organisation can also deal with contracts outside of the UK, using its UK-based staff to stop the risk of modern slavery & human trafficking in countries that are at higher risk.
+Our staff are not in any category which is generally seen as vulnerable to modern slavery in the UK.

 Our Policies on Slavery & Human Trafficking